focardozom/webpage/content/_index.md

 <img class="avatar" src="img/me.png" alt="avatar">

 Welcome to my webpage!
-My name is Francisco, and I am a researcher with a passion for evaluating the impact of interventions implemented outside the lab.
+I am a researcher with a passion for evaluating the impact of interventions implemented outside the lab.

-On this page, you will learn about my background and qualifications in the field of program evaluation, my experience in using statistical methods to evaluate program efficacy, my current Ph.D studies in Prevention Science at the University of Miami and my work as data scientis in Figura 1 corporation.
+On this page, you will learn about my background and qualifications in the field of program evaluation, my experience in using statistical methods to evaluate program efficacy, my current Ph.D studies in Prevention Science at the University of Miami and my work as data scientist in Figura 1 corporation.

 You will find that I am a data analysis enthusiast, skilled in utilizing software like R, Julia, and Python to process data, gain insights, and create projects that positively impact individuals and communities.
 I enjoy playing chess and reading about the history of science, particularly the lives of logicians, mathematicians, and statisticians.